Annual Health Requirements

 • The influenza (flu) vaccine will be provided free of charge to all Bellin College students through its annual flu clinic.

 • To be compliant, students must receive the influenza vaccine by the annual participation deadline of December 1.
-(This date is subject to change based on flu activity and vaccine availability and will be determined by Bellin Health System.)
+(This date is subject to change based on flu activity and vaccine availability.)

-• Students are mandated to sign a Bellin College consent in order to receive the influenza vaccine at the College.
+• Students are mandated to sign a Bellin College consent to receive the influenza vaccine at the College.

-• Students immunized at a location outside of Bellin College, such as a private physician office, pharmacy, or public clinic, must provide proof of immunization and sign a declination.
+• Students immunized at a location outside of Bellin College, such as a private physician office, pharmacy, or public clinic, must provide proof.
 Acceptable forms of proof are a physician’s note or immunization record which includes date of vaccination.

-• If a student chooses to decline the flu vaccine.
-They must apply for an exemption.
-Please reach out to the Health & Wellness Coordinator.
+• If a student chooses to decline the flu vaccine, they must complete the declination form.